bogeeee/restfuncs/readme.md

 Parameter values will be **reasonably** auto converted to the actual declared type.
 - The **query or path** can only carry strings, so they **will auto convert to boolean, number, Date, BigInt** types.
 - **JSON**'s unsupported `undefined` (in arrays), `BigInt` and `Date` values will auto convert.
   _Note that it currently doesn't support nested properties like `myFunc(i: {someDate: Date})`.
 Set and Map are also not supported.
-Have a look at the source of `Service.autoConvertValueForParameter_fromJson` method to improve it._
+Have a look at the source of `ServerSession.autoConvertValueForParameter_fromJson` method to improve it._

 _Restfuncs won't try to convert to ambiguous types like `string|bool` cause that would be too much magic and could cause unwanted behaviour flipping in your app (i.e., someone evil enters 'true' as username and this makes its way to a query param)._